HYWONG-00/shippingFAQchatbot/README.md

 ## Installation guide
-Inside client folder:
+Inside frontend folder:
 - npm install

-Inside server folder:
+- npm run build (Optional, use to build dist/ which required for deployment later - Do it only when everything is done)

-- npm init -y   (add new package.json)
+Inside backend folder:
-- npm install
+- pip install -r requirements.txt

 ## To compile the code:
 To load the frontend web application:
 - npm run dev

 To start the server:
-- node server.js
+- python server.py